DILCISBoard/E-ARK-AIP/index.md

 > structural metadata showing the order of the pages; these 13 files constitute
 > the representation. [@premis3.0-2017]"

-According to the CSIP, representations are a core concept for all types of IPs.
+According to the CSIP, representations are an important concept for all types of IPs.
-One specific requirement regarding representations in the AIP is that the AIP format must be able, on the one hand, to include representations which are part of the SIP, and, on the other hand, to manage representations which are created during SIP to AIP conversion or as a result of any maintenance operation applying changes to the AIP.

-It should also be mentioned that representations can be derived from each other;
-this is typically the case if digital objects making up a representation are migrated to another format.
-However, a new representation, in our understanding, does not have to be necessarily the result of a file format migration.
-It can also consist of a set of instructions included as part of representation metadata explaining how to create an emulation environment in order to render a set of files.
+Regarding the AIP format, in addition to the organization and storage of the representations, it is important that representations which are generated during the AIP's life cycle are managed and documented in such a way that changes can be tracked at any time.

-## Logical and physical representation of the AIP
+## Logical and physical AIP

-In line with OAIS, we call the logical container of the AIP the complete set of digital objects and metadata representing the conceptual entity as a whole.
-The conceptual entity must be distinguished from the physical representation of one or possibly more physical containers which represent one conceptual entity.
+On the one hand, we call the logical AIP the set of digital objects and metadata representing the entire archival entity regardless of how the files are packaged.
+On the other hand, the physical AIP consists of one or several physical container files which contain all or parts of the logical AIP.

-From the point of view of preserving the integrity of the AIP, the ideal case is that the logical AIP representing the intellectual entity is packaged as one single physical container.
-This makes recovery easier because the information required to interpret and render the contained representations is bundled together.
+From the point of view of preserving the integrity of the AIP, the ideal case is that the logical AIP is packaged as one single physical container, because all the metadata and content required to interprete the information package is avialable if the container file is unpackaged.
 In reality, however, this is not always possible because the size of the physical container can become very large, and this is the reason for proposing the divided METS structure described more in detail in section [5.1](#compdiv).
 The divided structure makes it easier to manage representations or representation parts separately.

 <a name="structdiv"></a>